Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 > - Improve error handling. <mark>Some errors are not captured properly by PowerShell.
 I'm still grappling with it ⚔️.</mark>
 > - Use only `MIT-input-path.txt` to get input path for all scripts that need it.
 See the [CONFIGURATION section on how to use it](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#required).
 > - <mark>Change the default image merging function back to merge into 1 image instead of 2 (**customizable:** in `MIT-local-webtoon-launcher.ps1`, change `$MergedImageNumber = 1`  to another number).</mark>
-> - After translation, merge images into 1 before splitting into the number of parts as the input images, if your specified merged image number is greater than 1.
+> - After translation, merge images into 1 before splitting into the number of parts as the input images if your specified merged image number is greater than 1.
 > - Remove delete confirmation for merged images & set the option to automatically delete by default (**customizable** in `MIT-local-webtoon-launcher.ps1`).
 > - Set the option to automatically clean up MIT `result` folder, excluding log files, by default (**customizable** in all launchers).
 > - Add support for processing single folder to Webtoon Mode.